-Lauded by the Chicago Sun-Times for his “rich, dark tone and beautiful legato,” in the 2022/23 season, Wayne Tigges joins Opera Santa Barbara for both Wotan in Die Walküre and Scarpia in Tosca, and returns to San Francisco Opera for One-Armed Brother in Die Frau ohne Schatten, and joins the Metropolitan Opera for their production of Falstaff.
+Lauded by the Chicago Sun-Times for his “rich, dark tone and beautiful legato,” in the 2022/23 season, Wayne Tigges joins Opera Santa Barbara for both Wotan in Die Walküre and Scarpia in Tosca, returns to San Francisco Opera for One-Armed Brother in Die Frau ohne Schatten, and joins the Metropolitan Opera for their production of Falstaff.
 Last season, he sang Jochanaan in Salome with Tulsa Opera, and returned to the role of Howie Albert in Champion with Boston Lyric Opera.
 He recently joined San Francisco Opera as Mr. Flint in Billy Budd, returned to the Lyric Opera of Chicago for Owen Hart in Dead Man Walking, and returned to Des Moines Metro Opera for Judge Turpin in Sweeney Todd.
 He was also engaged by Michigan Opera Theatre for Howie Albert in Champion, which was canceled due to COVID-19.
 He recently joined Michigan Opera Theatre for Basilio in Il barbiere di Siviglia, returned to L.A.
 Opera for Barone Douphol in La traviata, Atlanta Opera for Owen Hart in Dead Man Walking, Palm Beach Opera for Frank in Die Fledermaus, and Opera Santa Barbara for John Proctor in The Crucible.